 At last the dishes were set on, and grace was said.
 It was succeeded by a breathless pause, as Mrs. Cratchit, looking slowly all along the carving-knife, prepared to plunge it in the breast; but when she did, and when the long expected gush of stuffing issued forth, one murmur of delight arose all round the board, and even Tiny Tim, excited by the two young Cratchits, beat on the table with the handle of his knife, and feebly cried Hurrah!

-No recipes, of course, are included in the book, but The Food Channel recently recreated the Cratchit's Christmas dinner and "the more bountiful feast at the merry gathering at the home of Mr. Scrooge’s nephew."
-If you'd like to bring some of Dickens' Christmas spirit to your family dinner table this holiday season, here's a recipe for Duchess Potatoes to try:
+No recipes are included in the book, of course, but The Food Channel recently recreated the Cratchit's Christmas dinner and "the more bountiful feast at the merry gathering" at the home of Mr. Scrooge’s nephew.
+If you'd like to bring some of Dickens' Christmas spirit to your family dinner this holiday season, here's a fabulous recipe for Duchess Potatoes:

 3 pounds russet potatoes, peeled and cut into 1-inch pieces

 6 tablespoons unsalted butter, cut into 1/4-inch cubes and softened

 1 large egg plus 1 egg yolk, light beaten

 Pinch of nutmeg